chrishiestand/git-workshop/docs/git.rst

     Cloning into 'myproject'...

-git will ssh for you any time you need to do a pull, push, fetch, etc.
+git will ssh for you any time you need to do a fetch or push

 Manipulating Code in the Checked-Out Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~